 I also call this category “fancy affordable” — they’re expensive, but generally worth it if you wear a suit a lot.
 For many women this is going to be the first “splurge” suit — two pieces will cost you more than $500, but less than $1000.

-- Elie Tahari – This is the parent brand to everyone’s starter suit, Tahari – the prices are much steeper but so is the quality and the cut.
-They have a lot of stores in malls, but you can also find the brand at Nordstrom, Bloomingdale’s, and Saks.
+Elie Tahari – This is the parent brand to everyone’s starter suit, Tahari – the prices are much steeper but so is the quality and the cut.
+They have a lot of stores in malls, but you can also find the brand at Neiman Marcus and Bloomingdale’s.

-- Hobbs – This British brand has a few locations stateside, and carries a lot of gorgeous workwear, including some nice basic suits.
+Hobbs – This British brand has a few locations stateside, and carries a lot of gorgeous workwear, including some nice basic suits.
 Note that Bloomingdale’s also carries the brand.
-(Another general note if you’re looking for washable clothes — many, many of Hobbs’s dresses and suiting separates are washable.)
+(Another general note if you’re looking for washable workwear— many, many of Hobbs’s dresses and suiting separates are washable.)

-- Hugo Boss – My admiration for this brand has only grown the more I’ve done this blog — everything they do is beautiful quality, extremely classic and stylish.
-They have stand alone stores, but you can also find that at Nordstrom and Bloomingdale’s.
+Hugo Boss – My admiration for this brand has only grown the more I’ve done this blog — everything they do is beautiful quality, extremely classic and stylish.
+They have stand alone stores, but you can also find the brand at Nordstrom and Bloomingdale’s.

-- Reiss – This British brand is always droolworthy for me — they specialize in classic takes on modern styles.
+Reiss – This British brand is always droolworthy for me — they specialize in classic takes on modern styles.
 Note that their fits can be a bit body conscious.
-Note that Bloomingdale’s also carries the brand; also that the sale/outlet section on their site has some amazing deals.
-Here are two nice options (pictured).
+Note that Nordstrom and Bloomingdale’s both carry the brand; also that the sale/outlet section on their site has some amazing deals.

-- Theory – The classic — but be warned, if you have curves you may have to size up here.
-Their traditional blazer is still available, but you may also want to look at the “clean” blazer or the “modern” blazer.
+Theory – The classic — but be warned, if you have curves you may have to size up here.
+Their traditional blazer is still available, but you may also want to look at some of their collarless styles, like the “clean” blazer.
 If you’re confused about the differences between the Theory fabrics or the cut of different jackets or pants, take a look at this post.
 Note that you can also find the brand at a lot of spots, including Nordstrom, Bloomingdale’s, and Saks.
-Pictured.